jamesfisher-gis/jamesfisher-gis/README.md

-A Geospatial Data Engineer with interests in leveraging satellite, drone, and LiDAR data for intelligence and sustainability.
+Hi, I'm a Data Engineer with interests in:
+ -  Geospatial
+ -  Spatio-Temporal Asset Catalog (STAC)
+ -  3-D data extraction from 2-D imagery and video.
+ -  Scalable pointcloud, imagery, and video processing.
+ -  Gaussian Splatting

 Thank you for visiting!
 - James